RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 ## 3.1 Experimental retention-index calculation

-The application uses an experimental n-alkane series to calculate retention indices for processed GC--MS features.
+The application uses an experimental n-alkane series to calculate retention indices for processed GC-MS features.

 Depending on the chromatographic mode, this includes: